UiP9AV6Y/dockerfiles/unbound/README.md

   those files reside in /etc/unbound/ssl and are used by the container healthcheck.

+* *LAZY_CONTROL_SETUP*

+  in combination with *DISABLE_CONTROL_SETUP*, this environment variable controls the behaviour, should the certificates already exist. if the variable is defined, the certificates will only be generated if not already present, otherwise they will be created with every container start.

 # image setup

 the image is based on the **alpine** image from